cahute/cahute/docs/topics/communication/cas40/flows.rst

 Send or receive data
 --------------------

-For the :ref:`protocol-topic-receive-protocol-rationale` or :ref:`protocol-topic-transmit-protocol-rationale`, the flow is the following:
+For the :ref:`protocol-topic-receive-protocol` or :ref:`protocol-topic-transmit-protocol`, the flow is the following:

 .. mermaid::